-The massive star factory known as the Trifid Nebula was captured in all its glory with the Wide-Field Imager camera attached to the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory in northern Chile.
+The massive star factory known as the Trifid Nebula was captured in all its glory with the Wide-Field Imager camera attached to the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in northern Chile.
 So named for the dark dust bands that trisect its glowing heart, the Trifid Nebula is a rare combination of three nebulae types that reveal the fury of freshly formed stars and point to more star birth in the future.
 The field of view of the image is approximately 19 x 26 arcminutes.
 The Trifid Nebula is also known as NGC 6514 and Messier 20.
 Credit: ESO

-This picture shows a view of a three-dimensional visualisation of ALMA observations of cold carbon monoxide gas in the nearby starburst galaxy NGC 253 (The Sculptor Galaxy).
+This picture shows a view of a three-dimensional visualization of ALMA observations of cold carbon monoxide gas in the nearby starburst galaxy NGC 253 (The Sculptor Galaxy).
 The vertical axis shows velocity and the horizontal axis the position across the central part of the galaxy.
-The colours represent the intensity of the emission detected by ALMA, with pink being the strongest and red the weakest.
+The colors represent the intensity of the emission detected by ALMA, with pink being the strongest and red the weakest.

 These data have been used to show that huge amounts of cool gas are being ejected from the central parts of this galaxy.
 This will make it more difficult for the next generation of stars to form.
 Credit: ALMA (ESO/NAOJ/NRAO)/Erik Rosolowsky

-Each of the thousands of spots in this new image represents a distant star, and the glittering blue holes reveal glimpses of our neighbouring galaxies, the Large and Small Magellanic Clouds.
+Each of the thousands of spots in this new image represents a distant star, and the glittering blue holes reveal glimpses of our neighboring galaxies, the Large and Small Magellanic Clouds.
 Although this image looks as if it was made on a large scale telescope it was in fact captured from ESO’s La Silla Observatory using a portable setup consisting of a SBIG STL-11000M CCD camera and a Canon prime lens.
 It was presented in a scientific paper alongside state-of-the art simulations, in an exciting example of how a small camera, a fast lens, a long exposure time and one of the world’s best astronomical sites can reveal huge faint features better than even a big telescope.